XenaBlockchain/libxena-ts/docs/index.md

 The decentralized nature of the Nexa network allows for highly resilient nexa infrastructure, and the developer community needs reliable, open-source tools to implement nexa apps and services.

-Libnexa-ts provides a reliable API for TypeScript/JavaScript apps that need to interface with the Nexa network.
+Libnexa-ts provides a reliable SDK for TypeScript/JavaScript apps that need to interface with the Nexa network.

 ## Get Started